RenanHingel/tarshooter/README.md

 A sample .gz file was provided containing a simple file with three outputs, so you can test this script.

 ## Other info:
-I'm developing this project to improve my Python.
+I'm developing this project to improve my Python skills.
 It was my first time parsing a big file and also working with gz compressed files, I am sure this can be improved a LOT if you have Python skills, feel free to improve upon this source code.

 Special thanks to Willians Crisanto @willoR2 who approached me with the need to have a script to improve his work routine.